Representative Mike Vereb

 FOR IMMEDIATE RELEASE

-Hubert Michael, who was convicted of raping and killing 16-year-old Trista Eng in 1993, was scheduled to be executed on Friday, June 5.
-Michael has never contested his guilt or the judgement, and all appeals have been exhausted.
-The governor on Wednesday, June 3, issued a reprieve for Michael.
+Hubert Michael, who was convicted of raping and killing a 16-year-old girl in 1993, was scheduled to be executed on Friday.
+Michael has never contested his guilt or the judgement.
+Despite these facts, the governor today announced he will not carry out the lawfully prescribed execution.

 # # #